mit-pdos/sigmaos/tutorial/01_local_dev.md

 machine you are building on.

 There are many user procs in the repo, and building them all can take a long time.
-If you only wish to build only a subset of the user procs (e.g. `sleeper` and `spinner`), you can specify which user procs to build in a comma-separated list like so:
+If you wish to build only a subset of the user procs (e.g. `sleeper` and `spinner`), you can specify which user procs to build in a comma-separated list like so: